Energy-Dependent Light Quenching in CaWO$_4$ Crystals at mK Temperatures: Summary and Outlook

-We now turn to the effect of energy-dependent quenching since constant QFs as assumed in earlier CRESST publications do not sufficiently describe the behaviour of the nuclear-recoil bands.
-The value of $QF_O$ in the ROI was underestimated by ${\sim}8$\% while the room-temperature measurements overestimated the values of $QF_{Ca}$ and $QF_W$ by ${\sim}7$\% and ${\sim}130$\%, respectively \citep{Angloher:2012vn}.
-Therefore, the parameter space of accepted nuclear recoils is larger than assumed in earlier publications (by ${\sim}46$\%) requiring a re-analysis of the published CRESST data.\\ During the latest measuring campaign (run32) a statistically significant signal ($4.2\sigma$) above known backgrounds was observed.
-If interpreted as induced by DM particles two WIMP solutions were found \citep{Angloher:2012vn}, e.g. at a mass of $m_\chi=11.6\,$GeV/c$^2$ with a WIMP-nucleon cross section of $\sigma_\chi=3.7\cdot10^{-5}$\,pb.
-The dedicated ML analysis was repeated using the new QF values ($\O$ in TABLE\,\ref{tab:CRESST}) yielding $m_\chi=12.0$\,GeV/c$^2$ and $\sigma_\chi=3.2\cdot10^{-5}$\,pb at 3.9$\sigma$.
-Beside this moderate change of the WIMP parameters also the background composition ($e^-$, $\gamma$, neutrons, $\alpha$'s and $^{206}$Pb) is influenced.
-This is mainly due to the significantly lower value of $QF_W$ which increases the leakage of $^{206}$Pb recoils into the ROI (by ${\sim}$18\%).
-The other WIMP solution is influenced similarly: $m_\chi$ changes from 25.3 to 25.5\,GeV/c$^2$, $\sigma_\chi$ from $1.6\cdot10^{-6}$ to $1.5\cdot10^{-6}$\,pb and the significance drops slightly from 4.7 to 4.3$\sigma$.\\ In conclusion, the first precise measurement of $QF_W$ at mK temperatures and under conditions comparable to that of the CRESST experiment was obtained at the neutron-scattering facility in Garching by an extensive triple-coincidence technique.
-Furthermore, the QFs of all three nuclei in CaWO$_4$ were precisely determined by a dedicated maximum-likelihood analysis over the entire energy range (${\sim}20{-}1800$\,keV).
-The observed energy dependence of the QFs, which is more pronounced for lighter nuclei, has significant influence on the determination of the ROI for DM search with CRESST.
-The observed variation of the QFs between different CaWO$_4$ crystals is related to the optical quality and can be adapted to every individual crystal by the simple model proposed above.
+In conclusion, the first precise measurement of $QF_W$ at mK temperatures and under conditions comparable to that of the CRESST experiment was obtained at the neutron-scattering facility in Garching by an extensive triple-coincidence technique.
+Furthermore, the QFs of O and Ca were precisely determined by a dedicated maximum-likelihood analysis over the entire energy range (${\sim}20{-}1800$\,keV).
+The observed energy dependence of the QFs, which is more pronounced for lighter nuclei, has significant influence on the determination of the ROI for DM search.
+Analysing CRESST neutron-calibration data a variation of the QFs between different CaWO$_4$ crystals was observed which is related to the optical quality.
+By the simple model proposed above the measured QFs can be adapted to every individual crystal.
 The updated values of the QFs are highly relevant to disentangle the recoil composition (O, Ca and W) of a possible DM signal and, therefore, to determine the WIMP parameters.
-Since the separation between the O and W recoil bands is higher by ${\sim}46$\% compared to earlier assumptions, background neutrons which are mainly visible as O-scatters \citep{scholl_paper} can be discriminated more efficiently from possible WIMP-induced events.
+Since the separation between the O and W recoil bands is higher by ${\sim}46$\% compared to earlier assumptions, background neutrons which are mainly visible as O-scatters \cite{scholl_paper} can be discriminated more efficiently from possible WIMP-induced events.
 A reanalysis of the run32 data shows a moderate influence of the new QF values on the WIMP parameters.\\ The results obtained here are of importance for the current CRESST run (run33) and upcoming measuring campaigns.
-Providing a highly improved background level run33 has the potential to clarify the origin of the observed excess signal and to set competitive limits for the spin-independent WIMP-nucleon cross section in the near future.
-For the planned multi-material DM experiment EURECA (European Underground Rare Event Calorimeter Array) \cite{Kraus:2011zz} the neutron-scattering facility will be an important tool to investigate the light quenching of alternative target materials in the future. \\ This research was supported by the DFG cluster of excellence: “Origin and Structure of the Universe”, the DFG “Transregio 27: Neutrinos and Beyond”, the “Helmholtz Alliance for Astroparticle Phyiscs”, the “Maier-Leibnitz-Laboratorium” (Garching) and by the BMBF: Project 05A11WOC EURECA-XENON.
+Providing a highly improved background level run33 has the potential to clarify the origin of the observed excess signal and to set competitive limits for the spin-independent WIMP-nucleon cross section in the near future.\\ For the planned multi-material DM experiment EURECA (European Underground Rare Event Calorimeter Array) \cite{Angloher201441} the neutron-scattering facility will be an important tool to investigate the light quenching of alternative target materials in the future.